 Learn about Stax API Tokens

-API Tokens are security credentials that users and machines must use in order to access the Stax API.
-API Tokens are comprised of an Access Key and a Secret Key and can be given a name, role, description and tags.
+API Tokens are security credentials that can be used to authenticate to the Stax API, most easily via the Stax SDK for Python.
+API Tokens comprise of an Access Key and a Secret Key.
 The role permissions for API Tokens can be found here.

 The AWS CIS Foundations Benchmark encourages AWS users to rotate AWS Keys every 90 days.
-Stax has adopted a similar approach for API Tokens and recommends that customers generate new API Tokens every 90 days.
-The Stax console will display the age of your API Tokens and will indicate when an API Token's age is greater than 90 days so that customers can take action.
+Stax has adopted a similar approach for API Tokens and recommends that you generate new API Tokens every 90 days.
+The Stax Console will display the age of your API Tokens and will indicate when an API Token's age is greater than 90 days.